ruslux/validate-it/README.md

 - [Requirements](#requirements)

 ### <a name="about"/>About</a>
-Schema validator built on top of the typing module.
+Ultimate data validation tool built on top of the typing module

 Features:
 * validation by type hints